 The process begins when internet users direct their browsers to your web address.
 It can be by typing your URL on the search bar or following your link from an already opened page.
 If your website uses the HTTP protocol, the browser will send requests to the server through the HTTP path.

 An IP address is a number used to label devices and servers connected to a network.
 During the HTTP client-server communication process, the browser establishes the computer’s IP address hosting your URL.
-It does this using the Domain Name System resolver (a program that converts domain names into IP address)
+It does this using the Domain Name System resolver (a program that converts domain names into IP addresses)

 After mapping your site’s domain to an IP address, the browser sends an HTTP request.
 Let’s look at an example of a simple browser request.